jer-nc/bucket-box/README.md

 # Bucket Box

 Bucket Box is a lightweight experimental desktop application designed for managing AWS S3 buckets.
 This project utilizes AWS CLI v2 to execute commands for interacting with AWS services.

+> [!NOTE]
-Please note that it has primarily been tested on Windows OS.
+> Please note that it has primarily been tested on Windows OS.

+> [!CAUTION]
+> This project is experimental and may contain bugs and/or incomplete features.

 | Bucket List                              | New Bucket                             |